snoopy-assistant/snoopy-assistant/Team Agreement.md

 When one of the team members cross the borders, by cursing or underestimating other members.

 ## Communication Plan
+**What hours will you be available to communicate?** from 9:00 am until 10:00 pm

+**What platforms will you use to communicate (ie. Slack, phone …)?**
+Slack, Discord and Zoom

+**How often will you take breaks?**
+3 times, every two hours there's half-hour break

+**What is your plan if you start to fall behind?**
+We will double the effort and increase the number of working hours in order to complete the time

 **How will you communicate after hours and on the weekend?**